 There are a mind-blowing amount of food blog designs out there, so if you’re looking for some inspiration for a site redesign, it’s always worth looking at what the competition are up to.

 It’s crucial to identify exactly what it is you love about someone’s website; not just the look and feel, but the functionality and layout too.
-Callia Web’s resident design expert Leeann Stevenson has scoured the web to cherry-pick her top five food blogs from a design perspective to share with us this week on the blog.
-We stepped outside of the Callia Web client base and looked further afield to see what’s going on.
+I have scoured the web to cherry-pick my top five food blogs from a design perspective.
+I stepped outside of the Callia Web client base and looked further afield to see what’s going on.

 1. Eating with your hands

 This is probably like design marmite, but I love, love, love the minimal black/white/cream simplicity.
 There’s lots of white space and it’s not overloaded with menus or unnecessary clutter.
 Only five latest posts are shown in the main content area.
 It has a trendy street food/Wagamama and masculine feel to it, which sets it apart from many of the very feminine foody blogs out there.
 I love the two sticky menus vertically aligned at the two side edges.
 And above all I really love the simplicity of the post pages.

 2. Pinch of Yum

 The content on the homepage is well organised, with a clean and simple colour palette of plum and grey which complements the colours of the recipe images.
 The strong pairing of typefaces and colours gives it a clean and contemporary feel.
 I like the list of top posts on the right side.
 Everything is very well considered and thought out with a great eye for detail.
 I like the layout of the recipes archive page, with the filters on the right side.
 Love all the extra details on the recipe pages, beautifully played out.

 3. Deliciously Ella